trickerer01/Ruxx/README.md

 5. Tag limits
 - Any valid search query requires at least one positive non-sorting tag to search for.
 Search query cannot be formed using just `sort:...` tag or `-tags` only
 - Very long search queries will cause website to return empty result.
 Generally this happens when trying to add too many `-tags` to narrow down the search.
 If resulting query is too long Ruxx will automatically create a specific negative group from excessive `-tags` and use them as additional filter.
 The message will be given as follows: `<X> 'excluded tags combination' custom filter(s) parsed`
+- Some websites also put a limit on the number of tags used.
+While most of the time this is a soft limit (web interface), sometimes they also apply a hard limit (api internals), namely:
+  - `RZ`: `3` `tag` and `3` `-tag` max
+- In that case all extra `-tags` will be converted into a negative group and used locally as an internal filter (and mess up 'check tags' results).
+Note that this only applies to `-tags`, exceeding positive tag limit will result in an error
+- It is recommended to manually convert all wildcarded `-t*ags` into a single negative group to prevent unwanted tag expansion (see below) resulting in too many `-tags`, it's simple really: `'-a -b -c -d* -f*g*h*j' -> '-a -b -c -(*,d*|f*g*h*j)'`
 6. Tag validation
 - Some websites do not operate on a concept of partial tag matching at all, namely:
   - `RZ`